 Our meeting schedule for this semester is as follows:

 Our annual Prison Education Awareness Conference will be held on Friday, February 15, 2018 from 10 AM - 4 PM!
-List of keynote speakers will be coming soon.

 The purpose of this organization shall be to educate students about the Prison Education System, to serve in that system by raising funds and interest, and developing programs to facilitate effective education in the prison system.
 We will serve the people who educate in the prisons and serve the inmates by providing feedback to writing, teaching courses, and promoting their existing programs.

 Usually President, sometimes Director/Chair, etc.